Elevation: 6,650 ft

 Peak 6650 is a western foothill of the Lemhi Range.
 The peak is located south of Goldburg, Idaho, entirely on public land managed by the Bureau of Land Management.
 According to maps, you can access Peak 6650 from a 4WD road that starts on its North Side and crosses the foothill, passes next to the summit, and continues to a very steep descent to its southernmost point.
 USGS Spring Hill

-We were literally on a Sunday scenic drive, in little to no cell service, and did the “hey that’s a peak” whiplash and climbed it without any knowledge other than finding out it was on public land.
+We were literally on a Sunday scenic drive, with little to no cell service, and did the “Hey, that’s a peak!” whiplash and climbed it without any knowledge other than finding out it was on public land.
 We selected its southernmost point as that was the obvious access we saw.

 Peak 6650, which should be north-northwest of you in the valley, has a prominent dirt road that climbs straight up its southernmost point.
-When you spy this road, you will see how to meader on the valley dirt roads to reach it.
-Park somewhere off the dirt road near the base of this peak.
+When you spy this road, you will see how to meander on the valley dirt roads to reach it.
+Park somewhere off the dirt road near the base of the peak.

 South Route, Class 1+

 Use the road for a trail and follow it to the summit.
 It is about 2 miles round trip.
 The steepest part is the initial climb, and it is very steep.
-If you have a high clearance 4WD and feel comfortable with the initial steep section you can drive to the summit of the peak.
+If you have a high-clearance 4WD vehicle and feel comfortable with the initial steep section, you can drive to the summit of the peak.
 For a little peak, it has great views!